convexengineering/gpkit/docs/source/advancedcommands.rst

 .. literalinclude:: examples/evaluated_fixed_variables.py

 These functions are automatically differentiated with the `ad <https://pypi.org/project/ad/>`_ package to provide more accurate sensitivities.
-In some cases may require using functions from the ``ad.admath`` instead of their python or numpy equivalents; the `ad documentation <https://pypi.org/project/ad/>`_ contains details on how to do this.
+In some cases this requires functions from ``ad.admath`` instead of their python or numpy equivalents; the `ad documentation <https://pypi.org/project/ad/>`_ details how to do this.

 Evaluated Free Variables